 Troubled, worried and lonely?

-Jesus gives us the responsibility to communicate the good news that God welcomes anyone into his presence for eternity if they just ask Jesus.
-There are lots of ways of presenting the gospel message, this good news of salvation through Jesus, and spending the money for an advert on a billboard is money well spent.
-In fact, it's what we should be doing.
-Part of our training for eternity rests with us understanding the gospel, and being ready, willing and able to get it out into the wider community.
-It's a good faith-strengthening exercise.
+Jesus gives his followers the responsibility of communicating the good news that God welcomes anyone and everyone into his presence for eternity, and this simply by asking.
+There are lots of ways of presenting the gospel message of salvation through Jesus, and spending the money for an advert on a billboard is money well spent.
+"Well done", I muttered to myself when I first saw the billboard.

-Jesus is not the answer to the difficulties of life.
-He is the answer to eternal life.
-If we want to come to know our creator God, then Jesus is the answer.
-He is "the way, the truth and the life."
+So you see, I'm just not sure that Jesus is the answer to the difficulties of life.
+What I am sure of is that he is the answer to eternal life.
+If we want to come to know our creator God, then Jesus is the answer - he is "the way, the truth and the life."